Cost of CDL License Classes

 How much is truck driving school?

-The cost of CDL truck driver training class is generally between $1,500 to about $8,000.
+The cost of CDL school is generally between $1,500 to about $8,000.
 Unlike colleges that charge per credit hour, truck schools charge you one price for the entire program.
 Prices do not reflect whether or not the education is better, it just could mean that the facility has state-of-the-art equipment for you to learn on, while others’ trucks may not be the latest year.
-Read about what a truck driver does.
+Read: what does a truck driver do?.

 Some reasons behind the cost of truck driving school are: